 Essentially, progesterone supplementation can be stopped when it is agreed upon by your doctor that your placenta is adequately producing progesterone, taking on the role of your ovaries.

-This can be at around 12-14 weeks.
+This is usually around 12-14 weeks.

 However, depending on your situation and history (e.g., pregnant with twins on IVF or having suffered a previous miscarriage), your time frame may differ.